Are cremation services popular?

 What guarantee is there that my family receives my cremated ashes?

 We adhere to the strictest identification guidelines in the industry to minimize any possible chance of human error.
-To reassure our clients, the entire cremation process is monitored by closed circuit video.
 Additionally, a numbered metal disc is assigned to the deceased and accompanies the body throughout the cremation process.
 The disc stays with the ashes as they are placed in a temporary container, awaiting final disposition by us or by the family.

-What about jewelry and gold teeth during cremation?
+What happens to jewelry and gold teeth during cremation?

 We suggest that no jewelry be cremated with the remains.
 Jewelry may be placed into the urn after the cremation takes place if desired.
 Upon written authorization, we will cremate jewelry.
 Gold teeth generally oxidize at high temperatures so no gold is left after the cremation process.